develer-staff/pip-bundle/README.md

 and is best used with [virtualenv](https://virtualenv.pypa.io/en/latest/).

 __NOTE__: This script works only if all dependencies are available through PyPI.
-If you have private dependencies you can follow instructions provided by Armin Ronacher on his blog post [Python on Wheels](http://lucumr.pocoo.org/2014/1/27/python-on-wheels/).
+If you have private dependencies you can follow instructions provided by Armin Ronacher in his blog post [Python on Wheels](http://lucumr.pocoo.org/2014/1/27/python-on-wheels/).